SourabhMulik/START_Hackathon/README.md

 - Implement a "District Profile" feature to provide detailed analysis of land cover changes at the district level.

 ## Expected Outcomes
-**Dashboard:** A platform visualizing population density, land cover change, rainfall, and vegetation productivity over the past two decades, designed for stakeholders to easily interpret spatial and temporal changes.
+**Dashboard:** A platform visualizing population density, land cover change, rainfall, and vegetation productivity from 2010 to 2023, designed for stakeholders to easily interpret spatial and temporal changes at vairous detailed levevls, such as regions and districts.
 **Analytical Tools:** Tools to compare datasets, extract time-series data, and generate customized reports for specific regions.
-**District Profiles:** A feature that generates detailed land cover change profiles at the district level, helping stakeholders make informed, data-driven decisions.

 ## Methodology Used Thus Far
-**Data Collection:**
+**Data Preperation:**
-We have gathered Earth observation data, including satellite images, population density maps, and soil data, to analyze trends over the past two decades.
+We have extracted and projected the provided Earth observation data, and we also plan to process external data.
 **Modeling:**
 Tool: python
 A naive regression model is being used to identify significant drivers of land cover changes, with the inclusion of external datasets for more comprehensive analysis.